DevNinja817/to-do/README.md

 ## License

 This project is licensed under the GNU General Public License v2.0.
-See [LICENSE.md](LICENSE.md) for more details.